Florence Eldridge: Personal life

 On March 19, 1921, Eldridge married Howard Rumsey, who owned the Empire Theater and the Knickerbocker Players (both in Syracuse) and the Manhattan Players of Rochester.
 They were wed at her aunt's home in Maplewood, New Jersey.

-She was married to Fredric March from 1927 until his death in 1975, and appeared alongside him on stage and in seven films.
+In 1926, Eldridge was the leading lady in the summer stock cast at Elitch Theatre, and the leading man was Fredric March.
+They fell in love and were married in 1927.
+They remained married until his death in 1975, and she appeared alongside him on stage and in seven films.
 They adopted two children, Penelope and Anthony.
 Like her husband, she was a liberal Democrat.